jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/general.md

 No.
 We use federated authentication.
-Google, Azure (Microsoft 360) and Bitbucket are the entities which validate your user access credentials.
+Google, Azure (Microsoft 360) and Bitbucket are the entities that validate your user access credentials.

 ## Can I activate the double authentication token?